 What: Happy Cakes Where: 3434 W. 32nd Avenue, and now also 449 Main Street in Longmont

 Pros: Tons of awesome flavor options like mexican chocolate and bananas foster, and a constantly rotating cast of flavors throughout the week and the year.

 Cons: Not any seating room inside the Denver shop.

 If you find yourself needing a happy little dose of sugar in the Highlands, head over to Happy Cakes Bakeshop.
 Walking in to the shop, the butter-sugar aroma is mouthwatering.
-These cupcakes are gorgeously displayed on stands and creatively frosted and garnished with nostalgic little touches.
+These cupcakes are gorgeously displayed on vintage cake stands and creatively frosted and garnished with nostalgic little touches.
 The snickerdoodle cupcake was like a better version of the cookie, with a fluffy icing and cinnamon-sugar dipped cake.
 Their menu rotates constantly with creative flavors, and they also change up their vegan and gluten free cupcakes every day so those with dietary restrictions aren’t stuck with vanilla every time.
 Every Friday, the shop features special boozy cupcakes like Jack and Coke or Cosmo, so you can have your cake and… drink it too?
 Oh, and don’t miss the Valentines Day menu here, with a whole slew of champagne-themed cakes to give to your special sweetie.

 What: Kim and Jake’s Cakes